 No matter what type of power your boat uses, your batteries are extremely important.
-They should be secured in a non-metallic tray to prevent spilling electrolyte.
-Battery terminals should be covered by an insulated boot.
+They should be covered and secured in position in a non-metallic tray to prevent spilling electrolyte.
+Make sure the battery is properly secured when operating the boat.